 The adjacent temporalis muscle receives its blood supply from the temporal artery.
 Other surrounding musculature includes the sternocleidomastoid muscle, trapezius, and scalene muscles.
 The sternocleidomastoid muscle has a dual arterial supply from the occipital artery and superior thyroid artery, both branches of the external carotid artery.
-The trapezius has a triple blood supply, which includes the transverse cervical artery, dorsal scapular artery, and the posterior intercostal arteries.
+The trapezius has a triple blood supply, which includes the transverse cervical artery, dorsal scapular artery, and posterior intercostal arteries.

 Common Carotid Artery Bifurcation Variance

 The common carotid arteries usually bifurcate at the upper border of the thyroid cartilage.
 However, there are physiologic variants in specific individuals due to anatomical, genetic variations and also impact the success of certain surgical procedures to address disease states such as atherosclerosis.
 In these cases, the variance of the location of the bifurcation of the common carotid artery could pose a surgical challenge in the setting of localized atherosclerosis where a distal bifurcation may be present.

 It is also important to note that carotid body tumors such as paragangliomas are frequently associated with a genetic mutation.
 This mutation is notably at the SDH gene.
 Interestingly, carotid body paragangliomas are also noted most frequently with populations who reside at higher altitudes.